timescale/docs/use-timescale/data-tiering/index.md

 * Create a [Tiering Policy][creating-data-tiering-policy] to automatically schedule chunks to be tiered.
 * [Learn how to query tiered data][querying-tiered-data].
 * Manually [untier chunks][untier-data] to move data back to the high-performance local storage tier.
-* [Disabling tiering][disabling-data-tiering] on an individual table if you no longer want to associate it with tiered storage.
+* [Disable tiering on a hypertable][disabling-data-tiering] on an individual table if you no longer want to associate it with tiered storage.

 [about-data-tiering]: /use-timescale/:currentVersion:/data-tiering/about-data-tiering/